panagiotisrep/panagiotisrep.github.io/README.md

 ## Test Results
-for R the project [Geometric sampling, volume and optimization](https://github.com/rstats-gsoc/gsoc2019/wiki/Geometric-sampling,-volume-and-optimization)
+Hi, I am Panagiotis Repouskos, an aspiring student of GSoC 2019!
+This are the test results for R the project [Geometric sampling, volume and optimization](https://github.com/rstats-gsoc/gsoc2019/wiki/Geometric-sampling,-volume-and-optimization)

 The test entailed implementing the probabilistic optimization algorithm from [here](http://www.optimization-online.org/DB_FILE/2008/12/2161.pdf) in c++.
 The code is in this [repository](https://github.com/panagiotisrep/volume_approximation).